ozanpali/basic-locomotion-dls-isaaclab/README.md

 # Overview

-This repository is about basic RL quadruped locomotion tasks within the robots available at DLS.
+This repository is about basic RL quadruped locomotion tasks within the robots available at DLS on IsaacLab, with sim-to-sim and sim-to-real scripts.

 Features:
 - [Cuncurrent State Estimator](https://arxiv.org/pdf/2202.05481)